ECOS Dishwashing Liquid – Safe Or Toxic?

 As for water, while it sounds innocuous, it provides a breeding environment for microbial and fungal growth.
 Therefore, the presence of water indicates the need for preservatives.
 (Check out my comprehensive review of scientific studies on bacteria in consumer goods in my post about WaterWipes baby wipes.)

-Preservatives in ECOS Dish Soap
+Preservatives In ECOS Dish Soap

 As I mentioned previously, ECOS dishwashing liquid used to have methylisothiazolinone as one of its preservatives.
 With it gone now (yay!), there are two preservatives in the formula: